Mining Models (Analysis Services - Data Mining)

-Analysis Services provides the following tools to help you manage your mining models:
+SQL Server Analysis Services provides the following tools to help you manage your mining models:

 The Data Mining Wizard helps you create a structure and related mining model.
 This is the easiest method to use.
 The wizard automatically creates the required mining structure and helps you with the configuration of the important settings.